dann-lam/cms-tech-blog/README.md

 THEN I am prompted to create a username and password WHEN I click on the sign-up button

+// I need to check to see if the signup actually creates a new entry into the database...
+//I need to check to see if the route is performing its expected work.

 WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created WHEN I click on an existing blog post